Synchronverter: Control strategy

 Figure 4.
 Typical control structures for a grid-connected power inverter.(a) When controlled as a voltage supply.(b) When controlled as a current supply.

 As shown in the figure 3, when the inverter is controlled as a voltage source, it consists of a synchronization unit to synchronize with the grid and a power loop to regulate the real power and reactive power exchanged with the grid.
 The synchronization unit often needs to provide frequency and amplitude.
 But when inverter is controlled as a current source, the synchronization unit is often required to provide the phase of the grid only, so it is much easier to control it as a current source.

 Figure 5.
 Compact control structure for a grid-connected inverter.

 Since a synchronous generator is inherently synchronized with the grid, it is possible to integrate the synchronization function into the power controller without synchronization unit.
 This results in a compact control unit, as shown in the figure 4.

 Applications

 PV

 Figure 6.
 Power part of three-phase synchronverter.

-As mentioned before, synchronverters can be treated like synchronous generator, which make it easier to control the source, so it should be widely used in PV primary energy sources (PES).
+Synchronverters can be treated like synchronous generator, which make it easier to control the source, so it could be widely used in PV primary energy sources (PES).